 As at December 31, 2014, the Company had entered into a contract valued at \$167,250 for the purchase of collection vehicles.
 A cash deposit of \$75,000 was made against this contract and the amount is included in Other Assets in the Statement of Financial Position.
+The purchase was completed in 2015.

-17. EMPLOYEE PENSION PLAN
+18. EMPLOYEE PENSION PLAN

 The Company began a defined contribution pension plan on July 1, 2004.
 The manager of the plan is Colina Financial Advisors Ltd. The Company matches up to 5% of the contributions of the participants of the plan.
-Contributions to the plan for 2014 amounted to \$143,451 (2013 - \$136,541).
+Contributions to the plan for 2015 amounted to \$160,188 (2014 - \$143,451).
 Participants are entitled upon termination, retirement, disability, or death, to redeem their portion of the plan's assets, and are entitled to a portion of the Company's contributions after participation in the plan for a minimum of 5 years, with complete vesting after 10 years of participation.

-18. FINANCIAL RISK MANAGEMENT
+19. FINANCIAL RISK MANAGEMENT